 The transversal line, along with the angles it suggests, is then analogous to the many senses brought about by the juxtaposition of our words (of the poetic elements or ideas or images we bring to our formal symbols situation).
-These angles, or, senses, or, "transversals," if you will, exist side-by-side - as often do complementary, competing and/or multiculturalism $\neq$ ethnocentricity determinism $\neq$ character and motive turpitude $\neq$ enlightenment a poetics $\neq$ an attitude creationism $\neq$ evolution the order of ideas $\neq$ the order of causes the causal relation $\neq$ the relation of logical implication word $\neq$ memory paradox $\neq$ semantic tension attractive $\neq$ repulsive force $\neq$ matter
+These angles, or, senses, or, "transversals," if you will, exist side-by-side - as often do complementary, competing and/or contradictory ideas.
+Some of these ideas can be said to exist in a state of "perpendicularity" or to be at right angles with each other, which is to be "at odds with each other."
+Such as:

+multiculturalism \neq ethnocentricity determinism \neq character and motive turpitude \neq enlightenment a poetics \neq an attitude creationism \neq evolution the order of ideas \neq the order of causes the causal relation \neq the relation of logical implication word \neq memory paradox \neq semantic tension attractive \neq repulsive force \neq matter